 Batman #31, October-November 1945, "Punch and Judy!"

-play Punch and Judy in a life-sized puppet show in the carnival they
+Judy, play Punch and Judy in a life-sized puppet show in the

-other.
-Batman and Robin try to break up one of their squabbles,
+Robin try to break up one of their squabbles, then stay to

-they're all hauled off to jail, where the couple continue their
+out, and they're all hauled off to jail, where the couple

 The story ends with the possibility of seeing this duo again, but they never reappeared.
 Paul Dini once expressed interest in doing a Punch and Judy story, but apparently domestic violence doesn't play as humorously today as it did in the '40s, stereotypical pots and pans notwithstanding.
 In The Batman cartoon series, the Joker had a pair of henchmen named Punch and Judy, but they were two male bruisers, unrelated to these two except in name.